Actifio/zfdr/README.md

 ```
 $mysecret = "password"
 ```
 Connect to the AGM.
-The second command is used to confirm you have connected.
+The second command in each example is used to confirm you have connected.
 ```
 Connect-agm 10.10.0.3 admin $mysecret -i
 Get-AGMVersion